Skip to content

 How Long Does Cocaine Stay in Your System?

 Wondering how long does Coke stay in your system?
 Cocaine is a powerfully addictive and dangerous stimulant drug.
 It is rapidly metabolized by the body, which means it has a relatively short window of detectability in your system.
 Depending on how much you use, how often you use it, and how quickly your metabolism works, Cocaine can typically be detected in urine tests.
-Continue reading to learn how long does Cocaine stay in your urine?
+Continue reading for more on how long does cocaine stay in your system.

 Factors that Determine How Long Does Coke Stay in Your System?